My Health Hospitals logo

 ⚠ Medical Emergency: Appendicitis requires immediate treatment.
 Delay can lead to rupture and life-threatening infection.

-Simple answers to common questions about appendix pain location and symptoms.
+Evidence-based answers to common questions about appendix pain location, appendicitis symptoms, diagnosis, and emergency warning signs.

 Can appendix pain come and go?